Long Island Homeworks, general contractor in Hicksville NY

 The structural challenge of a second-story addition is carrying the new floor load on the existing foundation and first-floor walls.
 This requires a licensed PE to verify the existing foundation capacity and specify the beam and column upgrades needed.
 We engage a PE on every second-story project and include the structural drawings in the permit package.
 Nassau County building departments (Town of Hempstead, Town of North Hempstead, Town of Oyster Bay) require PE-stamped structural drawings for second-story additions — it is not discretionary.

-Second story addition cost on Long Islandruns $175,000–$380,000 for a full-story addition over an existing ranch, depending on the existing structure's condition, the finish level specified, and how many bedrooms and bathrooms are included.
+Second story addition cost on Long Islandtypically runs $175,000–$380,000 for a full-story addition over an existing ranch, depending on the existing structure's condition, the finish level specified, and how many bedrooms and bathrooms are included.
 We provide a fixed-price contract after a structural assessment.
 No time-and-materials second-story additions — the scope is too complex and homeowners deserve price certainty.

 Ready to build something that lasts?